NeddX/NeddX/README.md

-# The duck at the park are free, you can take them home.
+# The ducks at the park are free, you can take them home.